kanocz/lcvpn/README.md

 ```

 where port is UDP port for communication
 aeskey is hex form of 16, 24 or 32 bytes key (for AES-128, AES-192 or AES-256)
-number of remotes is virtualy unlimited, but maximal numbers of opened files have to be adjusted if you plan to use more than 1020 (each use one socket + listening socket and so on)
+number of remotes is virtualy unlimited, each takes about 256 bytes in memory

+### Config reload

+Config is reloaded on HUP signal.
+In case of invalid config just log message will appeared, previous one is used.
+P.S.: listening udp socket is not reopened for now, so on port change restart is needed

 ### Plans